drips-network/docs/docs/the-protocol/advanced/drips-inner-workings.md

 ![Diagram 3][img3]

-If a sender starts dripping to a receiver this timeline is modified.
+If a sender starts streaming to a receiver this timeline is modified.
 For each ERC20 token a separate timeline of tokens exists.
-As discussed above, in order to maximize efficiency and minimize gas, we only store deltas of rate changes per-cycle, rather than full details about each Drip configuration.
+As discussed above, in order to maximize efficiency and minimize gas, we only store deltas of rate changes per-cycle, rather than full details about each stream configuration.
 Every second, funds from the sender’s pool account are credited to the sender’s receivers according to the funding rate.

 **Received**
 ![Diagram 4][img4]

 The `DripsHub` needs to be able to keep track of how much was sent to each receiver in a given cycle.
-We do this by aggregating the amounts being Dripped to the receiver and then representing the aggregate per-cycle amounts in the form of delta-based rate changes between each cycle.
+We do this by aggregating the amounts being streamed to the receiver and then representing the aggregate per-cycle amounts in the form of delta-based rate changes between each cycle.
 This allows us to calculate the funds that the receiver will receive in each not-yet collected cycle.

 ## Receiver Deltas